colebergmann/Distributed-Theme-Park-Manager/parkmanager/readme.md

 Services are automatically discovered with Netflix Eureka.

-### Web Interface
+## Web Interface
-The Park Manager Service also hosts a web interface that park administrators and park guests can use to view the attraction statuses.
+The Park Manager Service hosts a web interface that park administrators and park guests can use to view the attraction statuses.
 Read more at [webinterface.md](webinterface.md)

 ## REST Operations
 The following REST endpoints are supported: